Main Content

 April 2022

 Now you can use Cloud Center to start MATLAB in Amazon® Web Services (AWS).
 You can start a single machine with MATLAB installed that you can access from a web browser or a remote desktop application.
-To get started, see Get Started with Cloud Center and Start MATLAB on Amazon Web Services (AWS) Using Cloud Center.
+To get started, see Link Cloud Account to Cloud Center and Start MATLAB on Amazon Web Services (AWS) Using Cloud Center.

 You can continue to use Cloud Center to start and manage MATLAB Parallel Server™ clusters that you can access from any MATLAB.
 To check supported releases, see Supported Releases for Clusters.